H. A. Prichard: Deriving moral obligation

 H. A. Prichard is an ethical intuitionist, meaning he believed that it is through our moral intuitions that we come to know right and wrong.
 Further, while he believes that moral obligations are justified by reasons, he does not believe that the reasons are external to the obligation itself.
-For instance, if a person is asked why he ought not torture chipmunks, the only satisfying answer that could be given is that he ought not torture chipmunks.
+For instance, if a person is asked why one ought not to torture chipmunks, the only satisfying answer that could be given is that one ought not to torture chipmunks.

 Prichard, along with other intuitionists, adopts a foundationalist approach to morality.
 Foundationalism is a theory of epistemology which states that there are certain fundamental principles which are the basis for all other knowledge.
 In the case of ethics, foundationalists hold that certain fundamental moral rules are their own justification.
 Walter Sinnott-Armstrong explains: